Adrian Pang: Recognition

 In 2009, he snared a leading role as a "blind" lawyer named Alex Sung bent on revenge in the Channel 5 blockbuster drama Red Thread and clinched the "Best Actor" award at the 14th Asian Television Awards (ATA).

 In January 2010, Pang announced that after his current artiste contract with Mediacorp expires in March, he will "experimentally" leave the entertainment industry, and establish a drama company with his wife, to be called "PANGDEMONiUM!".
 According to Pang, the "experimental" leave was made possible via a prior arrangement with Mediacorp executives, and that he is open to returning to Mediacorp, or act in Mediacorp projects, in the future.
 At this time he did not appear for the last few episodes in New City Beat and acted in Channel 8 drama series With You.

 PANGDEMONiUM!'s inaugural production was The Full Monty held in June 2010, based on The Full Monty.
 Their next production, Closer showed from February to March 2011.
 Their third play, Dealer's Choice was played from 29 September to 12 October 2011.
 They went on to produce Spring Awakening in February 2012 and Swimming with Sharks in September 2012.

 In 2012, Pang starred in the Mediacorp Raintree Pictures movie Dance Dance Dragon (龙众舞) alongside Kym Ng and Dennis Chew.
 The movie was aired in all local cinemas during the Lunar New Year period.

 In late 2012, Pang starred in the Singapore Repertory Theatre's production of God of Carnage.
 The next year, he went on to star in a stage adaptation of Rabbit Hole opposite popular actress Janice Koh.

 In 2014, Pang wrote his first book for children, Hansel and Girl Girl.
 The children's picture book, illustrated by Cultural Medallion winner Milenko Prvacki, transplants the traditional Hansel and Gretel fairy tale to a Singapore setting.
 Published by Epigram Books, part of the proceeds went to charity.

+Recent years

 In recent years, Pang is best known to play the fictional role of a senior lawyer, Dennis Tang, in MediaCorp's The Pupil and Code of Law television drama series.
 Ironically, in real life, Pang actually graduated with a law degree from University of Keele (UK) in his younger years, though he did not go into a legal job.

+Pang was the creative director for the Singapore National Day Parade in 2022.

 Personal life

-Pang is married to Tracie Howitt in 1995.
+Pang married Tracie Howitt in 1995.
 They have two sons.